 Email just isn’t secure …

-When it comes to correspondence, one of the first avenues companies tend to go down is email.
+When it comes to correspondence in secure business communications, one of the first avenues companies tend to go down is email.
 This makes a lot of sense, considering how incredibly convenient this service is.
 The internet has been around long enough for a vast majority of people to know how to email.
-It doesn't require you to rely on paper documents, and its light-speed transmission means the recipient will get the message almost instantly after you send it.
+It doesn’t require you to rely on paper documents, and its light-speed transmission means the recipient will get the message almost instantly after you send it.